benthamite/mullvad/readme.md

 ## Configuration

 To use this package, you must have `mullvad` installed and have run `mullvad account login [your account number]` in the terminal.
-You can find your account number by going to "settings" > "account" in the graphical interface.
+To find your account number, go to "settings" > "account" in the graphical interface.

 To decide which server it should connect to, the package will prompt the user for a city or a website, and select the corresponding server as specified by the association lists `mullvad-cities-and-servers` and `mullvad-websites-and-cities`.
 You should set these user options accordingly.
 Here is an example, taken from my [configuration](https://github.com/benthamite/dotfiles/blob/master/emacs/config.org#mullvad):